n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Kafka/README.md

 ![A workflow with the Kafka node](./workflow.png)

-::: tip 💡 Production
+::: tip 💡 Activate Workflow for Production
-This example workflow uses the Cron node.
-To run it in production, save the workflow, and set ***Active*** to true.
+This example workflow uses the Cron node, which is a Trigger node.
+You'll need to save the workflow and then click on the Activate toggle on the top right of the screen to activate the workflow.
+Your workflow will then be triggered as specified by the settings in the Cron node.
 :::

 ### 1. Cron node